-□ IDE Channel 0, 1 Master/Slave
+□ IDE Channel 0.
+1 Master/Slave

-▶ IDE Channel 0, 1 Master/Slave
+▶ IDE Channel 0.
+1 Master/Slave

-Configure your SATA devices by using one of the three methods below:
+Configure your IDE/SATA devices by using one of the three methods below:

-None If no SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.
-Auto Lets the BIOS automatically detect SATA devices during the POST.
-(Default) Manual Allows you to manually enter the specifications of the hard drive when the hard drive access mode is set to CHS.
+• None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.

+Lets the BIOS automatically detect IDE/SATA devices during the POST.
+(Default) Manual Allows you to manually extent the appointment of the head drive when the head drive access mode is set to CHS.